 Alice Austen was one of the world’s most famous female photographers (she was also one of the first photographers in general), known for documenting the daily life of New Yorkers.
 The Alice Austen House, aka Clear Comfort, is an extremely relaxing and inspiring photography haven.
 The museum has a permanent collection of some of Alice’s photos, and they host exhibits featuring other photographers’ work throughout the year as well.

 The first house museum on Staten Island, the Conference House has been famous ever since the American Revolution.
-It’s a National Historic Landmark and a New York City Landmark, as it’s where the Staten Island Peace Conference took place on September 11, 1776 (easy date to remember).
+It’s a National Historic Landmark and a New York City Landmark, as it’s where the Staten Island Peace Conference took place on September 11, 1776.
 During this meeting, Continental Congress (including Benjamin Franklin) met with British representatives.
-Americans wanted the British to acknowledge the recently declared independence.
-Britain said no. This inability to come to terms left them on not-so-great terms obviously, and a few days later the British occupied New York City.
+Americans wanted the British to acknowledge their recently declared independence, and the British refused.
+This inability to come to terms left them on rocky ground, and a few days later, the British occupied New York City.

 A post shared by New York Post (@nypost) on

 The Ferry between Staten Island and Manhattan is free, and it takes you directly past the Statue of Liberty, with the perfect view of Manhattan’s skyline.
 On the other side of the boat, you can capture views of the Verrazano Bridge, the Brooklyn waterfront, and Governors Island.
 The leisurely ride lasts about 25 minutes, has both indoor and outdoor seating, and you can even grab a snack or drink at the bar.
 Hop on, sit outside on a nice day, and take in the scenery — it’s extremely relaxing.
 Then when you land, you can go hang out in Battery Park area at the foot of Downtown Manhattan.
 (Note: avoid taking up a ferry seat during regular commuter hours, unless you want to make enemies.)